SandroMartens/DBGSOM/docs/source/algorithm.rst

 - Statistics Enhanced DBGGSOM (SE-DBGSOM) and
 - Entropy Defined DBGSOM (ED-DBGSOM)

+The HSOM can handle deeply bunched data samples, that cannot be distinguished by more neuron growth.
+A new, smaller SOM is created only for one neuron of the original SOM.
 The SE-DBGSOM uses the standard deviation of the input features to control the growth and fine classification, while the ED-DBGSOM uses the entropy of the classses of each prototype and the entropy of the features in each sample.

 Hierarchical DBGSOM
 *******************
+We calculate a vertical growing threshold as :math:`VGT = 1.5 * GT`.
+After the horizontal growth phase is finished, for each neuron :math:`n_i` where :math:`E_i > VGT` a new SOM is created and trained on all samples mapped to `n_i`.
+This is done recursively.

 Statistics Enhanced DBGSOM
 ***************************